 - Enjoy with a good beer 🙂 I maybe could easily eat a whole tray alone 😀

 The goal is to have a pizza with a nice and well spread “alveolatura“, nice air bubbles everywhere.
-That’s not easy, it’s really about perfection and being maniac on temperatures, times and any other detail, but I’m working on it 🙂 I’m trying to improve it further, that’s always the next step 🙂 but already this result in the photos is satisfying for me, it was really light and easy to digest, with a nice but very thin crunchy bottom, any taste/smell of yeast, I was not thirsty at all, and in the moment you bite it you could feel the pizza almost “disappear”.
-And it was absolutely not chewy at all.
+That’s not easy, it’s really about perfection and being maniac on temperatures, times and any other details, but I’m working on it 🙂 I’m trying to improve it further, that’s always the next step 🙂 but already this result in the photos is satisfying for me, it’s really light and easy to digest, with a nice but very thin crunchy bottom, any taste/smell of yeast, I’m never thirsty at all, and in the moment you bite it you can feel the pizza almost “disappear”.
+And it’s absolutely not chewy at all.

 PS: if you would like to use some herbs (thyme, oregano, etc.) put it over the dough before spreading the tomato, in this way they will not burn.
 And of course you can use the toppings you prefer 🙂